 Doctors base the diagnosis on symptoms and do a physical examination and tests to check for adverse effects of excessive weight loss.

-Hereditary and social factors play a role in the development of anorexia nervosa.
-The desire to be thin pervades Western society, and obesity is considered unattractive, unhealthy, and undesirable.
+Genetic and environmental (social) factors play a role in the development of anorexia nervosa.
+The desire to be thin is common in many societies, and obesity may be considered unattractive.
 Even before adolescence, children are aware of these attitudes, and more than half of preadolescent girls diet or take other measures to control their weight.
 Yet only a small percentage of these girls develop anorexia nervosa.

 Anorexia nervosa may be mild and transient or severe and persistent.

-The first indications of the impending disorder may be a subtle increased concern with diet and body weight.
-Such concerns seem out of place because most people who have anorexia nervosa are not overweight.
-Preoccupation and anxiety about weight intensify as people become thinner.
-Even when emaciated, people claim to feel fat, deny that anything is wrong, do not complain about weight loss, and usually resist treatment.
+The first indications that someone is developing anorexia nervosa may be a subtle increased concern with diet and body weight in a person who is not significantly overweight.
+Preoccupation with and anxiety about weight intensify as people become thinner.
+Even when emaciated, people may claim to feel fat, deny that anything is wrong, do not complain about weight loss, and usually resist treatment.
 They continue to try to lose weight even when friends and family members reassure them that they are thin or warn them that they are getting too thin.
 People with anorexia nervosa view any weight gain as an unacceptable failure of self-control.